Skip to content

 Between these two layouts, the left one represents a page where all the information is crammed and, even when it’s readable, it can easily overwhelm the viewer.
 On the contrary, the right side has a lot more breathing room.
 It’s easier to read and looks much more professional because you can tell that all the elements in it have a purpose.

-3. Use clear, direct CTAs
+4. Use clear, direct CTAs

-CTA stands for “call to action,” and it refers to any action you want your viewers to take when reading a page on your site.
+CTA stands for “call to action,” and it refers to any action you want your potential customers to take when reading a page on your site.
 In general, every page should have a primary CTA pointing your readers to where you want them to go.
 Whether the CTA points to a file download, a newsletter sign-up, or a related blog post there should be at least one CTA on every single page.

 Think about it this way, anyone entering your website for the first time is looking for information on your services or a resource.
 You need to guide them and show them where they can contact you, or download or read the resource, without being overwhelmed.